aaron-grau/curic/sql/readings/sql-intro.md

 of this in the serialization chapter.

 Applications usually also require rich relationships between pieces of data.
-For a blogging system, users have many posts and posts have many tags and users may be following other users and so on.
+Consider a blogging system: users have many posts, posts have many tags, users may be following other users, and so on.

 Relational databases (also sometimes referred to as RDBMS, relational database management systems) were developed to provide a means of